Concha García Campoy: Career

 She started her professional career in 1979 as local anchor in Cadena COPE of a current affairs program called Antena Pública.
-Later in 1983 she entered the News Service of Televisión Española for the Balearic islands.
+Later in 1983, she entered the News Service of Televisión Española for the Balearic islands.

-On 7 January 1985 she debuted as anchor of the noon edition of Telediario, along with Manuel Campo Vidal.
+On 7 January 1985, she debuted as anchor of the noon edition of Telediario, along with Manuel Campo Vidal.
 During this period she also directed the morning program Las mañanas de Radio 1.

-In 1987 she returned to radio after being hired by Cadena SER and started anchoring the program A vivir que son dos días.
-In 1991 she returned to TVE where she anchored Mira 2 and two years later was hired by Antena 3 Radio.
+In 1987, she returned to radio after being hired by Cadena SER and started anchoring the program A vivir que son dos días.
+In 1991, she returned to TVE, where she anchored Mira 2.
+Two years later, was hired by Antena 3 Radio.

-In 1994 she was anchor in Onda Cero of various programs, including Noches de radio.
+In 1994, she was anchor in Onda Cero of various programs, including Noches de radio.

-In 1999 she again returned to television, this time in Telecinco where she hosted the movie-centered program La gran ilusión.
+In 1999, she again returned to television, this time in Telecinco where she hosted the movie-centered program La gran ilusión.
 She went back to radio in 2004 after being hired by Punto Radio.